worthyag/SixLove/draftReport.md

 ## 5.2 Overall project evaluation

 Based on the aims and objectives of SixLove the project is about two thirds complete in terms of development, though most of the objectives and aims left to achieve centre around community and the UI.
 The UI aspect of the project is not very hefty (since most the planning and designing is done), it is just important that the UI is built with users and accessibility in mind.
 The UI will be developed iteratively taking user feedback and making appropriate changes.
-Therefore it seems that more time will be spent on the community aspect, which will not only be the addition of another app, but will also reflect changes project wide.

-Going forward, I will be focusing on the community and learning aspect of the app- possibly resulting in changes to the models (database tables) that I have already created.
+Therefore it seems that more time will be spent on the community aspect, which will not only result in the addition of another app, but will also reflect changes project wide.
+Going forward, I will be focusing on the community and learning aspect of the app.

 ### 5.2.1 Proposed changes

+The main focus of SixLove is to guide users with little to no tennis experience through a structured tennis training program.
+However, SixLove users add their own tennis sessions, so are technically free to create any schedule that they like.
+This begs the question, how can SixLove guide its users through a structured tennis training program while still giving those same users the freedom to add their own sessions, and decide when they want to train?
+With that, how do I get users to follow TNLP (which is fundamental for a user's success) on their own accord?